SharpGenTools/SharpGenTools/docs/custom-mapping.rst

 Defining Default Type Bindings
 ===============================

 Sometimes the code for a specific type and the way it is used in the native code is hard for SharpGenTools to understand.
 In other cases, the type already exists in .NET and you want specific native types to always use it.
-You can use ``<bind>`` elements to "bind" a native type to a managed type.
+You can use ``<bind>`` elements (in a ``<bindings>`` tag) to "bind" a native type to a managed type.
 An example of a bind element from SharpGen.Runtime is available below:

 .. code-block:: xml